-The European Data Protection Board has provided an interpretation of when it is considered that controller, or processor monitors the behavior of individuals in the EU and their behavior that takes place within the Union.
+The European Data Protection Board has provided an interpretation of when it is considered that a controller, or processor, monitors the behavior of individuals in the EU and their behavior that takes place within the Union.

-First of all, it should be noted that monitoring involves monitoring people via the Internet or profiling them in order to analyze or predict their personal preferences, behaviors and attitudes.
+Primarily, it should be noted that monitoring involves monitoring people via the Internet or profiling them in order to analyze or predict their personal preferences, behaviors, and attitudes.

 – monitoring geo-location for marketing purposes,